Hanns Kerrl: Minister of Ecclesiastical Affairs

 In a speech before several compliant church leaders on 13 February 1937, Kerrl revealed the regime's growing hostility to the church when he declared: "Positive Christianity is National Socialism ...
 True Christianity is represented by the party ... the Führer is the herald of a new revelation."
 Kerrl regarded Hitler as replacing Jesus as far as the Nazis were concerned.
 He also pressured most of the Protestant pastors to swear an oath of loyalty to Hitler.

 Gregory Munro (Australian Catholic University, Brisbane) states that:

 Kerrl was the only Minister with an explicit commitment to reach a synthesis between Nazism and Christianity.
 Much to the ire of leading Nazis, Kerrl maintained that Christianity provided an essential foundation for Nazi ideology and that the two forces had to be reconciled.
 In the short term, at least, it appears that Hitler hoped to recover the initiative in the Church Struggle by returning to the official NSDAP policy of neutrality.
 The available documents suggest that Hitler temporized between two approaches to the question of the Churches.
-On the one hand, the predominant radical elements in the Party wanted to reduce clerical influence in German society as quickly as possible—and by force if necessary.
+On the one hand, the predominant radical elements in the Party wanted to reduce clerical influence in German society as quickly as possible – and by force if necessary.
 On the other hand, Hitler clearly had much to gain from any possible peaceful settlement whereby the Churches would give at least implicit recognition to the supremacy of Nazi ideology in the public realm and restrict themselves solely to their internal affairs.
 In 1935 Kerrl scored some initial successes in reconciling the differing parties in the Church Struggle.
 However, by the second half of 1936, his position was clearly undermined by NSDAP hostility, and by the refusal of the churches to work with a government body which they regarded as a captive or stooge of the Nazi Party.
 Hitler gradually adopted a more uncompromising and intolerant stance, probably under the growing influence of ideologues such as Bormann, Rosenberg and Himmler, who were loath to entertain any idea of the new Germany having a Christian foundation even in a token form.

 Kerrl died in office on 14 December 1941, aged 54.
 He was succeeded by Hermann Muhs.

 Aryanization of the Lindemann house

-From 1935 to 1941 Kerrl lived at Rupenhorn 5 at Stößensee in Berlin in a house that had been Aryanized, that is forcibly sold, from its Jewish owner, Paul Lindemann.
+From 1935 to 1941 Kerrl lived at at in Berlin in a house that had been Aryanized, that is forcibly sold, from its Jewish owner, Paul Lindemann.
 The Lindemann Haus, built in 1928/29 by architect Bruno Paul, was acquired in 1935 by Kerrl when Lindemann was forced to sell by the Nazis.